 The wild red rock canyons and rainbow hills around Richfield, Utah offer endless exploration and adventure.
 This run links together several canyons, dry washes, remote sections of the Paiute ATV Trail systems, and the brand new Pahvant Mountain Bike Trail System*, into a very unique experience.
 Run up a slot-like red rock canyon, trek atop a packed natural clay fin under colorful hills, power up and speed down remote trails, and catch great vistas along ridgelines.
-There will be a 10km (6.2 miles, new in 2021), 25km (approximately 16 miles) and a 50km ultra (approximately 32 miles).
+There will be a 10km, 25km (approximately 16 miles) and a 50km ultra (approximately 32 miles).

-The 25km runs up the magical Dairy Canyon, out Flat Canyon, a loop out Cathedral Canyon, up the red rock roller coaster of trail 84, both the upper and lower sections of the Faulty MTB trail, down along the spectacular Scorpion Ridge overlooking Cottonwood Canyon, and ending on several other brand new single track trails just created the summer of 2019 & 2020, including the Cairn-Age and Tank Run trails.
+The 25km runs up the magical Dairy Canyon, out Flat Canyon, a loop out Cathedral Canyon, up the red rock roller coaster of trail 84, both the upper and lower sections of the Faulty MTB trail, down along the spectacular Scorpion Ridge overlooking Cottonwood Canyon, and ending on several other brand new single track trails created since 2019, including the Cairn-Age and Tank Run trails.

 The 10km runs up the new Big Red and Kiln-It Trail to aid station #6, and there connects with the 25km route coming back down Cairn-Age & Tank Run